 - We now have drones and Blackhawk helicopters on the border, 700 miles of fencing and this administration has deported approximately 400,000 people a year.

 Fact: Crime and violence is driving increased migration from Central America.

 - Migration from the Northern Triangle of Central America—El Salvador, Guatemala and Honduras—has risen steadily as violence increases and transnational organized crime has gained a foothold.

 - Honduras has the highest homicide rate in world.
-Since 2005, murders of women and girls have increased 346 percent.
-Murders of men and boys are up 292 percent.
+From 2005 to 2012, murders of women and girls have increased 346 percent.
+Murders of men and boys are up 292 percent.**

 - Since 2006, the total number of murders in Honduras has more than doubled, rising from 3,118 to 7,172 in 2012.
 Over that same period the number of Hondurans migrating illegally to the United States has increased by 73 percent.